NfNitLoop/feoblog/README.md

 Scuttlebutt tries to be a distributed system, but it has one big problem: Only one device can post new content.
 If you copy your identity to two devices and post from both of them, you can get into a state where your identity is broken.
+This is because Scuttlebutt tries to maintain an append-only, linear chain of history (a bit like a blockchain) which could fork if you use it on devices.
+(And Scuttlebutt doesn't deal well with forks.)
 FeoBlog treats your identity as a *collection* of posts by you.
 (Not an append-only chain.)
 This lets you post from multiple devices, and lets servers eventually fetch and include all posts from all of those devices.
 This also